 November is a time for giving thanks, starting holiday preparations, and of course, celebrating small business!
-That’s right—November 26 is Small Business Saturday.
+That’s right—the Saturday after Thanksgiving is Small Business Saturday.
 This day provides a great opportunity to promote your business and engage with your target audience.
 However, if you want to get the most out of this holiday, there’s a lot to consider.
 This post serves as a guide to help you come up with an effective marketing plan for Small Business Saturday.

 Small Business Saturday occurs on the Saturday after Thanksgiving in the US, in between Black Friday and Cyber Monday.
-Started by American Express in 2010, the goal of Small Business Saturday was to draw attention to small and local businesses that get eclipsed by big stores during this busy shopping time.
+Started by American Express in 2010, the goal of Small Business Saturday is to draw attention to small and local businesses that get eclipsed by big stores during this busy shopping time.

 What started off as a small initiative has become a popular American tradition focused on celebrating small businesses—their hard-working business owners, their contribution to the economy, and their role in the communities of which they are a part.

 People typically think of Small Business Saturday as something that only retail stores can do, but the truth is, any small business can participate.
 It may leverage the holiday shopping hype, but its main purpose is to celebrate small business.

 While Small Business Saturday is open to all small businesses, the benefits of this holiday will only be felt by the ones who know how to use this day to their advantage.
 In order to use SBS to strengthen connections with your target audience and market your business, you need a plan.